dlgoodchild/handbook/typescript.md

 You can use `tsc` to compile your `.ts` files to `.js` files, however you have to pay attention to the `module` compiler option.

 ## Notes
-I have found that by not using `import` statements combined with using `namespace` you can obtain a simple compilation result in the form of:
+I have confirmed that by not using top-level `import` statements combined with optionally using `namespace` you can obtain a simple compilation result in the form of:
 ```
 var MyClass;
 (function (MyClass) {